-Massachusetts municipalities can help support their residents' health and safety through the adoption and enforcement of state building codes.
-These codes also set forth essential energy policies, setting minimum efficiency requirements for a variety of building practices and technologies used in our cities and towns.
-With the Green Communities act of 2008, Massachusetts created to option for municipalities to adopt a stretch energy code.
+Massachusetts municipalities can help support their residents' health and safety and reduce greenhouse gas emissions through the adoption and enforcement of state building codes.
+These codes set forth essential energy policies, setting minimum efficiency requirements for a variety of building practices and technologies used in new construction and major renovations.

 take action today on the 2021 IECC

 MAPC is partnering with the Energy Efficient Codes Coalition (EECC), the Northeast Energy Efficiency Partnership (NEEP), the Massachusetts Climate Action Network (MCAN), and the Sierra Club Massachusetts Chapter to encourage Massachusetts municipalities to vote and have a voice in the creation of a more energy efficient and climate-smart 2021 International Energy Conservation Code.